buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 As you make your way through ItBW, I encourage you to weave in the following works about the history of the texts you're studying:

-{% include content_blurb.html category="excerpts" slug="itbw_general-intro_bodhi" %}
+{% include content_blurb.html category="excerpts" slug="itbw_general-intro_bodhi" blurb="
 - Gives a good overview of the oral tradition.
-Don't skip it!
+Be sure not to skip it!" %}

+{% include content_blurb.html category="av" slug="early-buddhism_texts_sujato-and-brahmali" blurb="
+- We invite Ajahn Brahmali back, along with our friend (and founder of SuttaCentral) Ajahn Sujato, for a special guest class on the early texts." %}

+{% include content_blurb.html category="booklets" slug="authenticity_sujato-brahmali" blurb="
+- And I also invite you to read their excellent and clear book summarizing the evidence we have for the historical authenticity of these texts." %}

-{% include content_blurb.html category="articles" slug="early-buddhism-with-kalupahana_payne" %}
+{% include content_blurb.html category="articles" slug="early-buddhism-with-kalupahana_payne" blurb="
-- On why it's important to study the early texts.
+- On why it's important to study the early texts." %}
-- Read alongside chapter one of ItBW

-{% include content_blurb.html category="articles" slug="in-search-of-the-real-buddha_harvey" %}
+{% include content_blurb.html category="articles" slug="in-search-of-the-real-buddha_harvey" blurb="
-- About the Buddha of the Early Texts compared with the later hagiographies… and our own materialistic assumptions.
+- About the Buddha of the Early Texts compared with the later hagiographies… and our own materialistic assumptions." %}
-- This should be read alongside chapter two of ItBW which is about the Buddha

-{% include content_blurb.html category="papers" slug="birch-bark-to-digital-data_introduction_harrison-and-hartmann" %}
+{% include content_blurb.html category="papers" slug="birch-bark-to-digital-data_introduction_harrison-and-hartmann" blurb="
 - Gives an overview of the archeology and methodology employed by modern scholars.
-- Don't read this to memorize the details.
-It won't be on the test!
-Mostly it's presented here to give a “behind the scenes” peek at the scholarship that's gone into discovering early Buddhism.
+- It's okay to skim or even skip this one.
+Mostly it's presented here to give a “behind the scenes” peek at the scholarship that goes into ancient Buddhist texts." %}
-- Read alongside chapter three of ItBW: Approaching the Dhamma

-{% include content_blurb.html category="av" slug="early-buddhism_texts_sujato-and-brahmali" %}
-- We invite Ajahn Brahmali back, along with our friend (and founder of SuttaCentral) Ajahn Sujato, for a special guest class on the early texts.
-- Should be done alongside chapter five of ItBW

-{% include content_blurb.html category="articles" slug="historical-authenticity_wynne" %}
-- Gives a short overview of how we know these texts are in fact authentic
-- Alongside chapter seven of ItBW

 {% include content_blurb.html category="articles" slug="oral-transmission_wynne" %}
 - Argues against an improvisational oral transmission and shows why we should think of the texts as having been recited verbatim
-- Read alongside chapter nine of ItBW (where the “verbatim” character of some of the suttas should become readily apparent!)

 ### One Additional Sutra